 The Sydney Children’s Hospital Foundation is mobilising the power of blockchain non-fungible tokens to seek awareness, reach and impact amid the fast evolving global communications space.

-The fundraising event will be auctioning a non-fungible token (NFT) by renowned Australian digital artist Tim Meyer, who goes by the moniker, Hipworth.
+The fundraising event auctioned off non-fungible token (NFT) art by renowned Australian digital artist Tim Meyer, who goes by the moniker, Hipworth, raising thousands for charity.

 NFTs are blockchain based tokens representing a unique digital item – in this case a piece of art – which allow people to buy and sell ownership.